-- 3.4 Engaged NGOs may interalia: - e) Participate in meetings of the NGO Pillar, unless such meetings, or any portions thereof, are specifically restricted to Participant NGOs;19 - Attend and contribute to events organized by the VPI, including Annual and Extraordinary Plenary Meetings, except in instances when such meetings are specifically restricted to Participants;20 - g) Participate in Working Groups of the VPI; - h) Seek advice and support from the Secretariat for activities recognized by the VPI; and - i) Contribute to discussions regarding implementation of the Voluntary Principles, including sharing of experiences and best practices. - 3.5 Engaged NGOs may not: - j) Exercise voting rights within the VPI; and - k) Participate in meetings of the NGO Pillar, where such meetings are specifically restricted to full NGO Participants. - 3.6 Engaged NGOs are required to engage openly, in good faith, and comprehensively with other Participants including, in particular, honoring to the extent practicable requests from Participants for additional information, as well as direct and good faith engagement on issues pertinent to the implementation of the Voluntary Principles. - 3.7 Engaged NGOs are not expected to submit Annual Reports to the Plenary. - 3.8 Engaged NGOs are not Members of the VPA but are allowed to participate in VPA meetings and events, unless participation is specifically restricted to VPA Members.
+- 3.4 Engaged NGOs may interalia: - e) Participate in meetings of the NGO Pillar, unless such meetings, or any portions thereof, are specifically restricted to Participant NGOs;19 - f) Attend and contribute to events organized by the VPI, including Annual and Extraordinary Plenary Meetings, except in instances when such meetings are specifically restricted to Participants;20 - g) Participate in Working Groups of the VPI; - h) Seek advice and support from the Secretariat for activities recognized by the VPI; and - i) Contribute to discussions regarding implementation of the Voluntary Principles, including sharing of experiences and best practices. - 3.5 Engaged NGOs may not:

+i) Exercise voting rights within the VPI; and

+- k) Participate in meetings of the NGO Pillar, where such meetings are specifically restricted to full NGO Participants. - 3.6 Engaged NGOs are required to engage openly, in good faith, and comprehensively with other Participants including, in particular, honoring to the extent practicable requests from Participants for additional information, as well as direct and good faith engagement on issues pertinent to the implementation of the Voluntary Principles.